Selecting a Program

 As is the case with the planning of all academic programs, students should first discuss options they are considering for study abroad with their academic or major advisor(s).
 It is also advisable to include a written outline or discussion of the proposed study abroad program in the sophomore plan.
 Many faculty and staff have studied, worked, and lived abroad, and continue to have ongoing research collaborations.
 All of these associations can be of use in helping students create a more complete sense of which programs and places will best serve the forwarding of their undergraduate education.

 Swarthmore students are required to complete an evaluation of their programs.
-These are publicly available in the Off-Campus Study resource room and are a great source of current information about study abroad programs.
+Available on the Off-Campus Study website.

 You are encouraged to contact previous study abroad participants as well as international students from the country or countries you are interested in.
 If there are no recent participants from Swarthmore for the program you are considering, you should contact the program directly to ask for student evaluations and to be put in touch with recent participants from other institutions.